ericabouaf/aws-swf/README.md

  * Creates an *ActivityPoller*, which polls SWF for new activity tasks
  * For each new activity task received, spawns a node process (specified by -f), passing the activity task as an argument in JSON.
+ * The default process file (activity-worker.js), will use the 'fetchconfigfile' to retreive the global configuration for this activity (such as credentials).
+The default fetchconfigfile will look for a file named config.json in the activity directory.
- * The default process file (activity-worker.js), will look for a node.js module in the current working directory with the same name as the activity type, and call *worker(task)*
+ * Then, it will look for a node.js module in the current working directory with the same name as the activity type, and call *worker(task, config)*
  * When the spawed process exits, polls for new activity tasks

 What does swf-activity doesn't do :